CaoLiSheng/myprogramming.top/posts/Book-Operating-System-Concepts-2-Operating-System-Structures.md

 ### BIOS

-Some computer systems use a multistage boot process: When the computer is first powered on, a small boot loader located in nonvolatile firmware known as `BIOS` in run.
+Some computer systems use a multistage boot process: When the computer is first powered on, a small boot loader located in nonvolatile firmware known as `BIOS` is run.
 This initial  boot loader usually does nothing more than load a second boot loader, which is located at a fixed disk location called the `boot block`.
-The program stored in the book block may be sophisticated enough to load the entire operating system into the memory and begin its execution.
+The program stored in the boot block may be sophisticated enough to load the entire operating system into the memory and begin its execution.
 More typically, it is simple code (as it must fit in a single disk block) and knows only the address on disk and the length of the remainder of the bootstrap program.

 ### UEFI